georgexyz19/georgexyz.com/content/posts/new-linux-mint-install-and-setup.md

 [This tutorial](https://community.linuxmint.com/tutorial/view/29)
 has information on how to add new fonts to Linux Mint.

-The easy way is to copy file truetype font files to this directory.
+The easy way is to copy truetype font files into this directory.

 ```
 /usr/share/fonts/truetype/